onedayfishsale/birdsy-downloader/README.md

 # birdsy-downloader
 Perl script to download your wildlife video clips from birdsy.com

+## Support
+Report issues via [GitHub Issues](https://github.com/onedayfishsale/birdsy-downloader/issues).
+I believe there is a [Facebook group](https://www.facebook.com/groups/1705527023541736/) using this code and posting tutorials, but I'm not on Facebook so can't participate directly.
+Feel free to email josh@feep.org, or if you're on the fediverse (Mastodon, etc.), message @josh@feep.org.

 ## Setup
 1. Update config.ph with your birdsy.com username and password.
 Change the download path to a path that exists on your computer.
 2. Update the `require` path in birdsy.pl to the actual path of your config.ph.